gangaaram/carapark-availability-pipeline/README.md

 An end-to-end data engineering project ran on GCP that collects real-time Singapore carpark availability data, processes and enriches it using SQL Joins, and serves the latest information through a frontend UI.

 ## Project Overview
-This project uses Singapore's open govenment data to build a pipeline that:
+This project uses Singapore's open government data to build a pipeline that:
 1) Retrieves real-time carpark availability data from the data.gov.sg API
 2) Ingests the data into BigQuery through Python Code ran on Cloud Run Functions
 3) Stores availability snapshots in batches that refresh every 1 minute